milkbottledude/woodlands-jb_tracker/Documentation.md

 We could add month, but we barely have 2 months worth of processed data, so I'll hold off on that until we have data from more months.
 Another variable I'm considering is public holiday/presence of public holiday 🎄🧧🍊.
 I say presence because people tend to travel a few days before or after the actual holiday, not just on the day itself.
 Our processed data happens to fall on the school holiday/Christmas period 🎅🏻🎁, so lets start with this variable.

-First I'll identify the school holiday periods for schools in Singapore in 2024 📚🏫
+First I'll identify the school holiday periods for schools in Singapore in 2024 and 2025 📚🏫

 ![nonpolyhols](progress_pics/Fig-4.1-sch_hols.jpg)

-Fig 4.1: School holiday periods for JCs, as well as primary and secondary schools
+Fig 4.1: School holiday periods for JCs, as well as primary and secondary schools.
+2024 on the left in white, and 2025 on the right in black

-Looks like aside from 16th-23rd November, the holiday period of all 3 types of education institutions perfectly align, so I'll set the generic year end 'sch hols' period to be from 23rd November to 31st December.
+Looks like aside from the end of the year, the holiday period of all 3 education institution types perfectly align, so I'll set the generic year end 'sch hols' period to follow that of junior colleges.
 Let's take a look at the holiday periods for the polytechnics of Singapore that overlap with the dates of our web-scraped image data.

 ![tpoly](progress_pics/Fig-4.2-temasek_poly_hols.jpg)